PitPietro/pitpietro.github.io/_posts/arduino/python-based/2020-09-25-blink-led-py.md

 ---

 ## Introduction
-I used Arduino printed circuit board the first years of high school, then I left it closed in a drawer for several years.
-A few months ago I started studying Python and I discovered that it is possible to program an Arduino through this very versatile language.
-In today's blog, you'll simply *blink* a LED, but that's where it all starts!
+Have you ever wondered if it is possible to program an Arduino with a programming language other than C?<br>
+**Python** is the answer!
+In today's blog, you'll *blink* a LED using the *pyFirmata* library.

 ## Hardware requirement
 1. Arduino board